mbucchia/OpenXR-Toolkit/index.md

 This software may be used with any brand of VR headset as long as the target application uses DirectX with any GPU compatible with DirectX 11 and above.
 The application must use OpenXR.

-The following headsets have been confirmed to work: Windows Mixed Reality (eg: HP Reverb), Oculus Quest & Quest 2, Pimax 5K & 8KX, Varjo Aero, Valve Index, HTC Vive, Pico Neo.
+The following headsets have been confirmed to work: Windows Mixed Reality (eg: HP Reverb), Oculus Quest & Quest 2, Pimax 5K & 8KX, Varjo Aero, Valve Index, HTC Vive, Pico Neo 3 & 4.

 The following OpenXR ToolKit features have additional restrictions: